 - Criminal convictions or cautions, in particular where this relates to: theft; fraud; physical violence; possessing or dealing illegal substances; child abuse or any other abuse. - Dishonesty, including: falsification of professional records, qualifications or signatures; signing in for other students to misrepresent attendance; failure to declare a criminal conviction or other relevant information to the School. - Drug or alcohol misuse, including: dealing, possessing or misusing drugs; where the consumption of alcohol or misuse of drugs affects the work or study environment; driving under the influence of alcohol or drugs. - Persistent inappropriate attitude or behaviour, including: failure to accept educational advice; poor attendance, time management or communication skills; failure to submit coursework; or failure to observe or comply with the rules of the University. - Unprofessional behaviour, including: breach of confidentiality; failure to maintain appropriate boundaries; unlawful discrimination; absence from practice placement without permission; misuse of the internet and social networking sites; failure to work within limits of professional competencies. - Health concerns, including: failure to seek or adhere to medical treatment or support; failure to recognise limits and abilities and lack of insight into health concerns; or where a student cannot be expected to attain the competency standards of the course, notwithstanding reasonable adjustments. - Any other circumstance whereby the Head of School will be unable to certify that, upon completion of the course, the student is fit to practise and/or enter the professional register. - 2.7 Allegations of academic dishonesty including cheating, plagiarism or collusion will be considered in line with the University's Academic Regulations and the standard academic penalties will apply.
-Where the Head of School considers that an academic sanction by itself is inadequate because the nature of the offence involves theft, falsification, impersonation or otherwise calls into question a student's fitness to practise, the matter may also be referred for consideration under this Procedure. - 2.8 Allegations of misconduct which are dealt with under the Student Disciplinary Procedure may also be referred for consideration under this Procedure, where the student's fitness to practise is called into question. - 2.9 Where a student declares or becomes subject to a change in their health or good character during the course of their studies e.g. where they incur a criminal conviction, and where the School considers that this information raises questions about the student's fitness to practise, the matter will be referred for consideration under this Procedure. - 2.10 The Head of School may at any stage in this Procedure invoke the Fitness to Study Procedure if s/he considers it appropriate.
+Where the Head of School considers that an academic sanction by itself is inadequate because the nature of the offence involves theft, falsification, impersonation or otherwise calls into question a student's fitness to practise, the matter may also be referred for consideration under this Procedure. - 2.8 Allegations of misconduct which are dealt with under the Student Disciplinary Procedure may also be referred for consideration under this Procedure, where the student's fitness to practise is called into question. - 2.9 Students are required to declare if they become subject to a change in their health or good character during the course of their studies e.g. if they incur a criminal conviction.
+Where the School considers that this information raises questions about the student's fitness to practise, the matter will be referred for consideration under this Procedure. - 2.10 The Head of School may at any stage in this Procedure invoke the Support to Study Procedure if they consider it appropriate. - 2.11 Where the cause for concern may also constitute a criminal offence and has been reported to the police, action under this Procedure will normally be deferred pending the outcome of the police investigation and/or prosecution.
+The University may impose interim precautionary measures during this period, with due regard for the safety and interests of the public, students and staff.